nathadriele/machine-learning-zoomcamp/midterm-project/README.md

 ## Model Selection

-Based on the evaluation metrics, we selected the best-performing models for deployment.
+Based on the evaluation metrics, selected the best-performing models for deployment.
 Below is a summary of the evaluated models:

 ## Model Hyperparameters and AUC-ROC